revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If i run the above program i got the syntax error in line 3.
+- If I run the above program, I get the syntax error in line 3.
-- Because in line 3 missing parentheses in call to 'print'.
+- Because in line 3, missing parentheses in call to 'print'.

 ```python
 import os